Reviews You Can Rely On

 Everyone loves game night, so our testers researched over 30 top board games, then played, re-played, and analyzed 9 of the best options to bring you this review.
 Laughs were had, friendships were tested, and in the end, we determined what aspects of each game really stand out.
 Board games can be incredibly diverse, and many of the games we tested are very different from each other.
 But in that range of options, our team feels that we found something that will satisfy everyone on game night.
 We hope that this review helps you pick the game that has everything you're looking for.

-For other fun games to keep you entertained, we've tested kids electronics, the best projectors for movie nights, Nerf guns, the best card games, and even the top-ranked robot kits for kids.
+For other fun games to keep you entertained, we've tested kids electronics, projectors for movie nights, Nerf guns, card games, and even the top-ranked robot kits for kids.
 We've measured the fun factors of all these products to take the guesswork out of your shopping.

 1